ssvlabs/ssv/exporter/README.md

 `/stream` is an API that allows consumers to get live data that is collected by the exporter, which will push the information it receives from SSV nodes.

-For example, exporter will push a message for a new decided message that was broadcast-ed in the network:
+For example, exporter will push a message for a new decided message that was broadcasted in the network:
 ```json
 {
   "type": "decided",